krishnaku/pypcalc/pcalc/docs/presence_calculus_complete_v3.md

 # Presence Assertions

-The fundamental object of the Presence Calculus is the **presence assertion**.
+The fundamental object of the presence calculus is the **presence assertion**.

 A **presence assertion** is a 4-tuple: